nightconcept/boba-site/project/PRD.md

     Language Version: Node.js (latest LTS), TypeScript (latest stable), pnpm Formatting/Linting: Biome. biome.json will be provided.
-    Key Principles: Prioritize clarity, simplicity, and accessibility in all written content to cater to a beginner audience.
+    Key Principles: Prioritize clarity, simplicity, and accessibility in all written content.
 Content must be well-structured to be easily parsed by both humans and AI.
     Naming Conventions: All content files and directories should use kebab-case (e.g., get-started.mdx).